-A recommendation of improving land management as well as administration and local governance through computerized land registration, provision of title certificates and other property-related documents at small fixed costs, has been forwarded.
-Moreover, the setting up of call centres for reporting bribery claims, illegal commissions and offenses, has also been requested.
+A recommendation for improving land management as well as administration and local governance through computerized land registration, the provision of title certificates and other property-related documents at small fixed costs, has been forwarded.
+Moreover, the setting up of call centres for reporting bribery claims, illegal commissions, and offences has also been requested.

 Modernizing the Civil Service System

 The modernization of the system and its process according to standards set by the Directorate of Electronic Administration have been recommended as well as the introduction of mandatory coaching in fundamental processes of information technology for all officials at the level BPS-5 and above.